 - Script Length

-The minimal plans (2×2) make more sense if the script contains 10+ detailed steps with data-driven expected results.
+The minimal models (2×2) make more sense if the script contains 10+ detailed steps with data-driven expected results.
 Manual copying of the script always has room for error.

 - Output Format and Standardization

-Creating a plan in DesignWise may be the fastest route to get the Xray, Gherkin, Java, etc. file with the test cases.
+Creating a model in DesignWise may be the fastest route to get the Xray, Gherkin, Java, etc. file with the test cases.
 Further, you guarantee the consistency of the export format across projects.

 - Application Growth